Tips for Managing Your Pet’s Anxiety: From Separation to Noise Phobias

 • Change their environment, creating one that is safe and comfortable for the pet, which can include providing them with their own space, using white noise machines, and removing loud doorbells and other factors that create a loud noise

-• Provide exercise and mental stimulation, including going for walks, playing fetch, using puzzles to dispense treats, and providing toys and scratching posts
+• Provide exercise and mental stimulation, including walking, playing fetch, using puzzles to dispense treats, and providing toys and scratching posts.

-Pure Paws Veterinary Care can help pet parents in Clinton Hill, Hell’s Kitchen, and Hudson Square understand and manage their pet’s anxiety.
 While pet anxiety might not appear that bad, it can quickly worsen, so don’t wait to reach out to a trusted veterinarian.
-Taking care of your pet and their anxiety won’t only help them live a better life but will also help to reduce your own stress and worry that has been caused by the distress of your pet.
+Taking care of your pet and its anxiety won’t only help it live a better life but will also help reduce the stress and worry that your pet’s distress has caused.